Porque te quiero así

-Porque te quiero así (Spanish: Because I Love You That Way) is a Uruguayan telenovela produced and broadcast on Channel 10.
-It stars Jorge Echagüe and Florencia Peña, while the second season airs Catherine Fulop.
-It was released on July 20, 2010.
+Porque te quiero así (Spanish: Because I Love You That Way) is a Uruguayan telenovela produced and aired on Channel 10 from 2010 to 2011.
+Starring Jorge Echagüe and Florencia Peña in the first season, and Echagüe alongside Catherine Fulop in the second, the series follows a group of people whose lives intertwine around a neighborhood sports club, witnessing Susana’s return to the country after many years and her reunion with a former love.

 Plot summary

 Susana Macedo (Florencia Peña) has lived in Spain for 3 years and decides to return to Montevideo just to sign the divorce papers with her ex-husband Washington Sosa (Jorge Esmoris).
 There she will meet Lito González (Jorge Echagüe), with whom she had a romantic history in the past and will try not to meet him, to quickly return to Europe.
 However, everything changes when Omar Macedo (Adhemar Rubbo), Susana's father and president of the Olympic Sports Club, suffers a health problem and is forced to abandon the position.
 At the request of her father, Susana must participate in elections, in which Lito and Washington also participate.
 A dispute will begin between the three candidates, which will lead to debates, provocations, alliances and betrayals.
 Finally they will be forced to choose between love for the shirt or for the other.